OnNeuro/onneuro.github.io/_posts/2018-01-05-Instructions.md

 # tags: [random, exciting-stuff]
 ---

 OnNeuro is set to meet once a month on Discord.
 At the start of the month, an email will be sent out to everyone on the [mailing list](https://goo.gl/forms/vOhmWPAmmTMuXAxj2) containing a time and date for when to meet.
 The email will state whether the discussion will be on a particular research article or if it will consist of a researcher presenting their work.
-We encourage listeners to interject at any time during the meeting via text- or voice-chat with questions or comments.
+We encourage listeners to interject at any time during the meeting via text- or voice-chat with comments or questions.

 ## What You Should Know: